open-make/airtrack-doc-website/electronic.md

 - You should use the SPI cable to connect the [PixyCam2](electronic.yml#PixyCam) with the Arduino.
     - It should be included in the delivery

+- The PixyCam needs to be connected the hole time for power supply

 #### 12V Power supply